 Oregon Pinots tend to be reflective of the vintage in question.
 2012 saw some fairly warm weather at harvest time leading to generally smaller production (3000 cases for this example) of fairly rich and fuller-bodied Pinots.
 This wine is no exception and despite its medium body and rich fruit, it retains real Burgundian style and finesse, not surprising since the winemaker is French.

-This wine may need a little time to open up as it is not long off the boat.
-When it does, you are rewarded with a classic cool climate Pinot Noir nose - ripe cherry, raspberry, blueberry and some blackberry with classic mushroom/ "forest-floor" aromas.
+A classic cool climate Pinot Noir nose - ripe cherry, raspberry, blueberry and some blackberry with classic mushroom/ "forest-floor" aromas.
 Flavours are just as complex and fruit continues to dominate; the finish is long and dry with redcurrants and blueberries.
 There is great balance - alcohol in Oregon Pinot Noirs can be high but here it is restrained at 13%; acidity is fairly high making it quite refreshing and tannins are fine and well integrated.
 Though fuller in body than some Burgundies, this Pinot is medium-bodied rather than heavy with a really velvety smooth texture which makes it a very elegant wine.

 * N.B.
 AVAs indicate the origin of a wine; there are however no regulations that need to be followed to use the classification as is the case in France for example.